CFDs are leveraged products that incur a high level of risk. Know more

 Conclusion

-Using multiple time-frame analyses can drastically improve the odds of making a successful trade and improve the risk to reward ratio by taking entries and stop loss in lower time frames and targets with higher time frames.
+Using multiple time-frame analyses can drastically improve the odds of making a successful stock market trade and improve the risk to reward ratio by taking entries and stop loss in lower time frames and targets with higher time frames.

 Disclaimer: The content published above has been prepared by CFI for informational purposes only and should not be considered as investment advice.
 Any view expressed does not constitute a personal recommendation or solicitation to buy or sell.
 The information provided does not have regard to the specific investment objectives, financial situation, and needs of any specific person who may receive it, and is not held out as independent investment research and may have been acted upon by persons connected with CFI.
 Market data is derived from independent sources believed to be reliable, however, CFI makes no guarantee of its accuracy or completeness, and accepts no responsibility for any consequence of its use by recipients.